jeremycardona/porters-path/README.md

 ## 📱 Search Functionality

-The theme includes a built-in search feature:
+Porter's Path includes a built-in search feature:

 1. Search data is generated in `search.json`
 2. Search modal is included in `_includes/search.html`
 3. Triggered by the search input in the navbar
-4. Searches through post titles, content, and tags
+4. Searches through post titles, content, tags, and Porter voices

 To customize search, modify `search.json` and `_includes/search.html`.